aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/set-presentation-view-type-aspose-slides-java/_index.md

 ## Conclusion

-You’ve now learned **how to change view** type of a PowerPoint presentation using Aspose.Slides for Java.
+You’ve now learned **how to change slide master view** of a PowerPoint presentation using Aspose.Slides for Java.
 This capability helps you automate design workflows, create consistent templates, and streamline bulk editing tasks.

 ### Next Steps